canonical/fetch-service/docs/howto/create-a-new-inspector.rst

                   return err
           }

-          a.Metadata.Author = payload.Author
+          a.SetArtefactMetadata(ArtefactMetadata{
+                Type:   "application/json",
+                Author: payload.Author,
+          }

           if payload.Author == "Foo J. Bar" {
-                  a.SetResponseOpinion(ins.ID(), opinions.Approved, "this is a known author") } else {
+                  a.SetResponseApproved(ins, "this is a known author")
+          } else {
-                  a.SetResponseOpinion(ins.ID(), opinions.Rejected, "unrecognized author name")
+                  a.SetResponseRejected(ins, "unrecognized author name")
           }

           return nil